commercialhaskell/stack/doc/azure_ci.md

 * Go to [dev.azure.com](https://dev.azure.com).
 You have to initially sign-in to your microsoft account there.
-* Once you have logined into your microsoft account, you have to sign in to [Azure devops](https://user-images.githubusercontent.com/737477/52465678-70963080-2ba5-11e9-83d8-84112b140236.png) from there.
+* Once you have logged in to your Microsoft account, you have to sign in to [Azure devops](https://user-images.githubusercontent.com/737477/52465678-70963080-2ba5-11e9-83d8-84112b140236.png) from there.